precip1ce/ps/index.md

 After the Facebook apps era faded, I grew bored and eventually returned to the office, working at various startup jobs including Groupon where I coded in Ruby on Rails.
 This job did not last long and I soon quit that out of boredom too.

 By 2013, on a whim I relocated to New York to teach myself investing and trading.
 I needed to learn finance.
-However, while renting a luxurious apartment as if an ivory tower, I realized how isolating luxury can be and left to begin what would become a journey into minimalism, embracing experiences over materialism.
+However, while renting a luxury apartment as if in an ivory tower, I realized how isolating luxury can be and left to begin what would become a journey into minimalism, embracing experiences over materialism.

 I traveled the European backpacker route staying in hostels on a month-long journey through the Swiss Alps, the French Riviera, and Southern Spain.
-I became interested in DSLR photography and timelapse videos, starting my first YouTube channel [Blue Eden](https://www.youtube.com/blueedenhd), a travel photography channel with 1.5m views.
+With my travels, I became interested in DSLR photography and timelapse videos, starting my first YouTube channel [Blue Eden](https://www.youtube.com/blueedenhd), a travel photography channel with 1.5m views.
 This was a lot at the time, gaining sailboat sponsorships and featured in popular blogs.
 My travels eventually took me back to Japan, where I developed a popular timelapse/photography desktop software application gaining 500k user sessions coded in Adobe AIR.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/L2HXlcgfwKc?si=wsCS30037sD1G5aI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-*Blue Eden Channel*
+*Blue Eden on YouTube*

 By 2014, I ported my old Facebook web games to the recently announced iPhone, teaching myself iOS app development.
 I launched about 9 apps to the App Store to 150k+ downloads.

-By September 2014, I joined Google as an iOS software engineer in the YouTube team, coding primarily in Objective-C and Python.
+By September 2014, after years of failed attempts, I finally pass the Google interview and join as an iOS software engineer in the YouTube team, coding primarily in Objective-C and Python.
 I was eventually promoted to the Tech Lead of App Architecture, helping the YouTube iOS app achieve rank #1 in the Apple App Store with 150+ million users.

-By 2018, I launched the TechLead YouTube channel for fun, pioneering the tech influencer space with a blend of technical insights and comedy.
+By 2018, I launched the TechLead YouTube channel as a hobby, pioneering the tech influencer space with a blend of technical insights and comedy.
 At the time, few professionals took YouTube seriously.

 By May 2018, I joined Meta as a staff software engineer in the Facebook Video team developing in iOS and PHP.
 I joined Instagram Ads briefly coding in Python, before a conflict of interest arose with my YouTube channel.
 I returned to my entrepreneurial endeavors.

 By 2019, I finally went fulltime on YouTube.
-The TechLead YouTube channel covers tech, finance, and lifestyle and has achieved 150+ million views worldwide and has partnered with numerous sponsors and brands.
+The TechLead channel covers tech, finance, and lifestyle and has achieved 150+ million views worldwide and has partnered with sponsors and brands.
 Alongside the channel, interview training program [Tech Interview Pro](https://techinterviewpro.com/) helps software engineers pass interviews to land jobs.

 Today, I remain a student of life and continue to explore the frontiers.